Memorization Dynamics in Knowledge Distillation for Language Models: Memorization During Distillation

 \subsection{Distilled Models Generalize Better and Memorize Less}

 We find that knowledge distillation \textbf{simultaneously reduces memorization and improves generalization} compared to standard fine-tuning.

 \paragraph{Memorization Reduction.} Table~\ref{tab:mem_stats} (Left) shows memorization rates for the Pythia family across three distinct datasets.
 On natural data, the student memorizes significantly less than the baseline, reducing the rate by approximately 2.4$\times$ on FineWeb and 2.1$\times$ on Wikitext.
 While memorization rates are naturally lower on the synthetic Nemotron-CC-v2 dataset, the trend persists, with the student memorizing nearly an order of magnitude less than the baseline (0.0012\% vs. 0.0091\%).
 As shown in Table~\ref{tab:mem_stats} (Right), this phenomenon is robust across architectures as the student consistently memorizes significantly less than the baseline for both the OLMo-2 and Qwen-3 families.
 We observe similar findings in a pre-training distillation setup, which we report in section~\ref{subsec:pretrain_distillation}.
 We also find that increasing the distillation temperature $T$ reduces memorization in the student model (Figure~\ref{fig:temp}).
 These extraction results differ from \citet{students_parrot}, who report that lower temperatures are less vulnerable to membership inference attacks~\citep{lira}.
+We also observe the same reduction under looser notions of memorization, where the distilled student memorizes less than the fine-tuning baseline both for approximate memorization~\citep{ippolito-etal-2023-preventing} and for a longer 100-token prefix and suffix (Appendix~\ref{subsec:mem_definition_robustness}).

 \paragraph{Better Generalization.} Crucially, this reduction in memorization does not come at the cost of model utility.
 As shown in Table~\ref{tab:loss}, the Pythia and OLMo-2 students achieve a lower validation loss and better perplexity compared to the baseline.
 Section~\ref{section:extended_generalization_results} reports values for Pythia models trained on Wikitext.
 This suggests that distillation encourages the model to learn generalizable patterns from the teacher rather than overfitting to specific training examples.